McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients: Well-posedness of McKean-Vlasov SDEs

 (ii) Unlike the classical SDE case, the main challenge in applying local assumptions to the McKean-Vlasov equations is that the measure dependence is inherently non-local.
 In {$(\mathbf{A2}')$}, we show that the dependence on the distribution of the coefficients is asymptotically determined by the distribution of the path.
 On the other hand, we exploit sufficient moment control in {$(\mathbf{A2}'')$} which is also a natural remedy.
-As for {$(\mathbf{A2}''')$}, we restrict the growth of the Lipschitz constants up to polynomial order.
+As for {$(\mathbf{A2}''')$}, we utilize the integrated condition which is inspired by \cite{HSS}.